-When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think much about designing a logo.
+When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think about designing a logo.

 As you inch closer to launching, the need for a logo will likely pop up, especially if you’re designing a website or business cards.
 Even still, you might be thinking, can I put it off a little longer?
-How important is a logo, anyway?

 Here’s the thing: putting a visual on what you’re doing brings your idea to life and communicates it in a way that words can’t.